USS Cyclone: Decommissioning and transfer

 Cyclone had barely gone into service in the mid-1990s when the Special Operations Command rejected them as too big for commando missions, and the regular surface Navy dismissed them as too small for any of its missions.
 The Navy began looking for ways to phase out Cyclone and her sister ships, so on 28 February 2000, Cyclone was decommissioned and stricken from the Navy list.

 She was then transferred to the United States Coast Guard the next day, being re-commissioned as the USCGC Cyclone (WPC 1).
 The Coast Guard lacked an effective vessel sized between its 110' patrol cutter and the 210' Medium Endurance Cutter, so there was considerable interest in Cyclone at first.
 However, her high operating costs were prohibitive and thus she sat largely inactive.

 Transferred

 Cyclone was eventually sold under the Foreign Military Sales Program to the Philippine Navy on 8 March 2004, as part of a US military aid package to the Philippines, in an effort to bolster interdiction and counterterrorism capabilities.
-She was rechristened BRP Mariano Alvarez (PS-38), in honor of a revolutionary general in the Philippine war of independence against Spain.
+She was rechristened BRP Mariano Alvarez (PS-38), later BRP General Mariano Alvarez (PS-176), in honor of a revolutionary general in the Philippine war of independence against Spain.